Edmund-Vu/DNA-Statistics/README.md

 Ben Kahn, Cameron Irving - Helped with debugging

 Instructions:
--Compile with 'g++ *main.cpp
+-Compile with 'g++ *main.cpp -o DNA_Stats
--Run ./a.out
+-Run ./DNA-Stats
 -Enter the filepath for the txt file with the DNA sequences -Follow the prompts, and view the 'EdmundVu.out' file for the output.